fopwoc/tankobon-backend-kotlin/README.md

 - Auto soring all images and folders for specific structure in `manga` folder
 - Thumbnail generation
 - Possibly designed for high load and many users usage
 - Multiplatform.
-Designed without non-java dependencies, can run anywhere.
+Designed without non-java dependencies, can run anywhere

 ## Build and run
 2. Install java 9 or newer